All Episodes

 That Obama and the Democrats will fall on a sword to keep their taxes going up.

-Then the taxes go up.
+Then the taxes go up and outrage and panic ensue.

-And then Obama within minutes, national address to the nation, blaming the Republicans for it, failing to compromise.
+And then Obama, within minutes, national address to the nation, blaming the Republicans for it, failing to compromise.

-He won, they lost, their ideas were rejected.
+Their ideas were rejected.

 The American people wanted our plan, my plan.

-And now because the Republicans wouldn't agree with me and deal with me, your taxes have gone up.
+And now, because the Republicans wouldn't agree with me and deal with me, your taxes have gone up.

-So I am coming today to propose a massive middle class tax cut to take you and the middle class back to where you were before the Republicans raised your taxes trying to protect the rich.
+So I am coming today to propose a massive middle-class tax cut to take you and the middle class back to where you were before the Republicans raised your taxes trying to protect the rich.

 And the Republicans had better have an answer for that.

-So far, they don't have an answer for that.
+So far, they don't have an answer for that, but they'd better, because that is what's coming.

-That he will lower rates by broadening the base.
+But this is absolutely a crock that he will lower rates by broadening the base.

 That is the right thing to do, and it's the right thing to do now.